A Reliable Self-Organized Distributed Complex Network for Communication of Smart Agents: Result and Discussion

 \subsection{Static Agents}

-By setting the specified parameters, we obtain Fig. \ref{fig: Environments} for all three approaches discussed.
+By setting the specified parameters, we obtain Fig. \ref{fig: Environments} for all four strategies discussed.
 Here, we have $N = 100$, $\rho = 0.51$.
-This figure presents three graphs corresponding to each approach in the order they were described.
-All three graphs represent the same time point, specifically one of the last 10 steps selected.
+This figure presents four graphs corresponding to each strategy in the order they were described.
+All graphs represent the same time point, specifically one of the last 10 steps selected.

-The collaboration approach has outperformed the neural network approach alone, indicating that even minimal cooperation among neighboring agents can significantly enhance communication across the entire network and increase the connectivity percentage.
-Additionally, it is observed that the baseline approach has achieved complete connectivity, which was expected since we compelled the agents to connect with a large number of other agents.
-However, it should not be assumed that high connectivity in the third chart implies superiority; the costs associated with this state (in terms of transmission radius and energy consumption) are quite substantial.
+The collaboration strategy has outperformed the neural network strategy alone, indicating that even minimal cooperation among neighboring agents can significantly enhance communication across the entire network and increase the connectivity percentage.
+Additionally, it is observed that the classical strategies, minimum degree and nearest neighbor, have both achieved full connectivity, which was expected since we compelled the agents to connect with a large number of other agents.
+However, the high connectivity seen in these graphs should not be interpreted as superiority; the costs associated with this state (in terms of transmission radius and energy consumption) are quite substantial.
 This issue can be better analyzed through the graphs presented in Fig. \ref{fig: Static}.
-In this figure, the statistical characteristics of the system for all three approaches are illustrated, representing the overall network connection percentage, the total Hamiltonian of the agents according to Eq. (\ref{eq: Hamiltonian}), the total transmission energy consumption $\left( \alpha_{3} \sum r^{2} \right)$, the reduced average transmission radius of the agents $\left( 1/N \sum r/L \right)$, and the average number of their connections $\left( 1/N \sum k \right)$.
+In this figure, the statistical characteristics of the system for all four strategies are illustrated, representing the overall network connection percentage, the total Hamiltonian of the agents according to Eq. (\ref{eq: Hamiltonian}), the total transmission energy consumption $\left( \alpha_{3} \sum r^{2} \right)$, the reduced average transmission radius of the agents $\left( 1/N \sum r/L \right)$, and the average number of their connections $\left( 1/N \sum k \right)$.